 Mercearia do Bolhão

-Vintage at its best, you will start with tasting of folar, a bread baked with chouriço and presunto, paired with goat's cheese and a sweet jam.
+Vintage at its best, you will start the experience with tasting cured neck ham paired with cheese and quince jam.

 Loja das Conservas

 At this tasting location you will experience the revival of the canned fish industry in Porto and enjoy a taste of the sea, perfectly paired with a young white wine.

 The place for traditional petiscos, small plates that are best shared.
 You'll enjoy a delicious cod fish patanisca, game meat "sausage" and a glass of wine.

 Savor this locals-only spot with a cured pork sandwich and a glass of the oh-so-typical espadal.

 Finish off your tour in style with a Port wine masterclass and 3 types of Port tasting, including a vintage Port, of course!